Accrington Academy

-Accrington Academy is a mixed 11-18 Academy in Accrington, Lancashire.
+Accrington Academy is a mixed 11-16 Academy in Accrington, Lancashire.
 It has designated specialisms in Sports and Mathematics.
 It is situated in the centre of Accrington.
 Accrington St Christopher's C of E High is nearby to the west.

 History

-The school, run by United Learning, opened on 1 September 2008 on the site of the former Accrington Moorhead Sports College, itself the successor Moorhead High School which was the successor of the one-time Accrington High School for Girls.
-All pupils previously at Moorhead automatically transferred to the new school, which has had a sixth form provision from September 2009.
+The school, run by United Learning, opened on 1 September 2008 on the site of the former Accrington Moorhead Sports College, itself the successor of Moorhead High School which was the successor of the one-time Accrington High School for Girls.
+All pupils previously at Moorhead automatically transferred to the new school, which had sixth form provision from September 2009 up until July 2024.

 Former schools

 Accrington Grammar School had around 500 boys and 100 in the sixth form in the 1970s.
 Accrington High School for Girls had around 600 girls.
 Accrington Moorhead High School was on Cromwell Avenue off Queen's Road West.
-The school was founded in 1895 on Blackburn Rd, Accrington as a 'Technical School' In 1968, it moved to the Moorhead site.
+The school was founded in 1895 on Blackburn Road, Accrington, as a 'technical school'.
+In 1968 it moved to the Moorhead site.
 In 1975, following the Labour government's educational reforms, it ceased to exist.

+In 2008 Nosheen Iqbal wrote in The Guardian that Moorhead High School had been "failing".
+Her article described a "startling transformation" from 17% of children achieving 5 GCSEs at grades A*-C, to 78% of children doing so in the new school.
+The school's headteacher believed that the change had been brought about through the Creative Partnerships approach, an Arts Council England programme.